OData/v3ProtocolDocument/OData Json Format.markdown

 # Request Specifics #

 - All the stuff that only applies to request payloads.

-Is there any?
-Only that which is common between efficient and historical formats.
+## HTTP Headers ##

+- proper accept header to request this format.
+- other stuff?

 # Response Specifics #

 - All the stuff that only applies to response payloads.
-Only that which is common between efficient and historical formats.

-# Efficient Format Specifics #

-- Repeat whatever sections from above change in the efficient format, and talk about what this format adds.

-# Historical Format Specifics #

-- Repeat whatever sections from above change in the historical format, and talk about what this format adds.
+## HTTP Headers ##

+- proper content type for this format.
+- other stuff?

 ## Next Links ##